AdaptiveCpp/AdaptiveCpp/README.md

  #define __shared__
 #endif
 ```
-As a future project, it is planned to investigate the possibility of automatically adding these annotations with libclang, such that unmodified, regular SYCL code can be compiled as well.
+However, as of 2018/10/07, hipSYCL now tries to automatically add these decorators using a clang-based source-to-source transformation step before the code is fed into nvcc or hcc.
+This allows hipSYCL to ingest regular SYCL code as well.
+Once this feature is more tested and more mature, it will be recommended to write code in regular SYCL.
 ## Caveats
 * hipSYCL uses a slightly different input language compared to regular SYCL, see above
 * hipSYCL uses AMD HIP as backend, which in turn can target CUDA and AMD devices.
 Due to lack of hardware, unfortunately hipSYCL is untested on AMD at the moment.
 Bug reports (or better, reports of successes) are greatly appreciated.